On Saturday the 24th of August 2019 I became one of the many thousands to be entrusted the secret of Agatha Christie’s The Mousetrap.

 In the first scene there is a radio broadcast of a murder that had taken place in London.
 There wasn’t a television in sight as they weren’t very common in those days.
 I really didn’t know what to expect from this play so when the announcer said a murder had taken place I was surprised as my expectation was that a murder would take place on the stage for all to see but that was left to the imagination.

-There was a lot of humour throughout this play and a lot of wicked characters too.
-A couple of characters in the play were obviously there to throw you off the scent as no one would purposely behave in the manner.
+There was a lot of humour throughout the mousetrap, and a lot of wicked characters too.
+A couple of characters in the mousetrap were obviously there to throw you off the scent as no one would purposely behave in the manner.
 These characters were there as a decoy to distract the audience from what was really happening in the play.
 The humour in this play really has lasted the test of time.

 Who done it?